Crioda/Suns-Bane/README.md

 THIS MOD IS STILL IN BETA AND IS IN VERY EARLY DEVELOPMENT

-(Also this code is written so badly papyrus wwould cook it for dinner)
+(Also this code is written so badly papyrus would cook it for dinner)